chaseruskin/orbit/docs/src/commands/show.md

 It will first attempt to return the information from a possible installation.
 If one does not exist, then it searches the downloads location for the ip.

-If '--units' is specified, then a list of the ip's HDL units are displayed.
+If `--units` is specified, then a list of the ip's HDL units are displayed.

-If '--versions' is specified, then a list of the ip's already available versions are displayed.
+If `--versions` is specified, then a list of the ip's already available versions are displayed.

-If no spec is provided for 'ip', then it will retrieve information based on the current working ip, if exists.
+If no spec is provided for `<ip>`, then it will retrieve information based on the current working ip, if exists.

 ## __OPTIONS__